Where do you rehearse?

 What songs will we be singing?

 I aim to offer a really rich variety of music, from folk songs to classical, to pop, to jazz and everything else.
-As a conductor I am reactive to the size, abilities and tastes of my group — each choir should have its own personality which is a combination of yours and mine.
+As a conductor I am reactive to the size, abilities and tastes of the group — each choir should have its own personality which is a combination of yours and mine.
 Winter 2014 we included French and Czech song as we wanted to include traditional carols which reflected our international community.
 Members can also suggest repertoire and this is incorporated when appropriate.
 Too Darn Hot was a suggestion from one of our tenors and was also the title of our summer 2014 concert.
+In 2015 we performed The Snow, by Elgar and winter 2017 one of our pieces will be an a cappella version of Joni Mitchell’s River.

-We usually perform without music, meaning you will need to put in a little bit of time (an hour a week, spread over 7 days, is less than 10mins a day) to memorise words etc. There is usually a little bit of homework to revise 1 or 2 songs to ensure we are making progress at each rehearsal.
+We usually perform without music, meaning you will need to put in a little bit of time (an hour a week, spread over 7 days, is less than 10mins a day) to memorise words etc. There is usually a little bit of homework to revise a couple of songs to ensure we are making progress at each rehearsal.
 MP3s are supplied to help with learning.

 If you would like to come to a rehearsal and see if the choir is right for you please email firstname.lastname@example.org so the correct resources are available for you.